 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Millennium Financial Group , LLC was founded in 1999 and incorporated in 2001.
+They’re legit.
+According to the Better Business Bureau (BBB), Millennium Financial Group , LLC is a legitimate collection agency founded in 1999 and incorporated in 2001.
 The BBB established a profile page for MFG in 2005.
 MFG is listed as a collection agency and financial services company.
 Buzzfile estimates MFG’s annual revenue at $840,000 and the size of its headquarters staff at 10 employees.

 According to its website, Millennium Financial Group has “been helping both small and large businesses with their debt collection needs since 1999.”
 MFG “utilizes the latest technology to help you recover your money faster” and operates on the philosophy that “all debtors will be considered customers…and will be treated with the courtesy and respect due any customer of any institution.”